-This modern approach to supply chain management can be easily implemented with a cloud based end-to-end real time visibility solution – one that can provide an up-to-the-minute view of the flow of goods from PO to distribution center.
+This modern approach to supply chain management is easy to implement with a cloud based end-to-end real time visibility solution – one that can provide an up-to-the-minute view of the flow of goods from PO to a distribution center.

-Even SMEs can bridge operational gaps whilst also avoiding significant upfront investment or local installation of any software a gents.
+Even SME’s can bridge operational gaps while also avoiding significant upfront investment or local installation of any software agents.